debapratim1234/debapratim1234/README.md

 - 👋 Hi, I’m Debapratim
 - 👀 I’m interested in Data Science and Machine Learning concepts
-- 🌱 I’m currently learning Advanced Excel, MySQL, Business Statistics, R, Python and ML
+- 🌱 I’m currently learning Advanced Excel, MySQL, Statistics, R, Python and ML
 - 💞️ I’m looking to collaborate on NLP techniques and Time Series Forecasting
 - 📫 How to reach me https://linkedin.com/in/dgupta1234/